prathmesh-dali/CppND-Program-a-Concurrent-Traffic-Simulation/README.md

 <img src="data/image.png"/>

-This repository contains a concurrent traffic light simulation which uses c++ concurrent features to build a communication protocol between vehicle and intersections to mange the seemles traffic flow.
+This repository contains a concurrent traffic light simulation which uses c++ concurrent features to build a communication protocol between vehicle and intersections to mange the seamless traffic flow.

 ## Dependencies for Running Locally
 * cmake >= 2.8